ndalcin/airfarewatchdog-cli-app/README.md

 ## Usage

-  After checking out the repo, run `bundle install` to install dependencies.
+  After cloning and checking out the repo run `bundle install` to install dependencies.
 Then, run `bin/flightdeals` for an interactive prompt that will allow you to experiment.

 ## Contributing